ETS2LA/documentation/docs/02-Getting Started/Setting up a Development Environment.md

 ### 1\.
 Download all the dependencies.

 Make sure you have Python version 3.11 or 3.12 installed **globally**.
-The ETS2LA installer uses python version [3.12.8](https://www.python.org/downloads/release/python-3128/), it’s recommended you use it as it matches what all of our users use.
+The ETS2LA installer uses python version [3.12.8](https://www.python.org/downloads/release/python-3128/), it's recommended you use it as it matches what all of our users use.
 You will also need [git](https://github.com/git-for-windows/git/releases/tag/v2.49.0.windows.1), but presumably you already have that installed.

 If you intend to develop the frontend as well, then you will want to also install [NodeJS](https://nodejs.org).